-ELEEN HALVORSEN is a New York based Norwegian conceptual artist, designer and curator working across different mediums, fusing garment making, leather work, objects and sculpture - wearable as well as pure “objects of desire”.
-Her designs often deals with themes surrounding the abstracted body and textures, fusing traditional garment construction with unconventional patternmaking, experimental fabric manipulations and unique silhouettes.
+ELEEN HALVORSEN is a New York based Norwegian conceptual artist and designer working across different mediums, fusing garment making, leather work, objects and sculpture - wearable as well as pure “objects of desire”.
+Her work often deals with themes surrounding the abstracted body and textures, fusing traditional garment construction with unconventional patternmaking, experimental fabric manipulations and unique silhouettes.

-Since her launch Eleen Halvorsen has achieved editorial and written coverage from top publications including: Interview, Numero Tokyo, SCHON, StyleZeitgeist, Bullett Magazine Huffington Post and Refinery29, among others.
+Since her launch Eleen Halvorsen has achieved editorial and written coverage from top publications including: L'Officiel, Interview, Contributor, Numero Tokyo, SCHON, StyleZeitgeist, S Magazine and Huffington Post among others.